consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

 type SCAState struct {
     // ID of the current network
     NetworkName address.SubnetID
-    // Total of active subnets spawwned from this one TotalSubnets uint64
+    // Number of active subnets spawned from this one TotalSubnets uint64
     // Minimum stake required to create a new subnet CollateralThreshold abi.TokenAmount